 There are many different reasons why employers might decide to use an external recruitment consultant.
 They may also wish to engage with them in many different ways – from simply a source of CVs to a full advisory role.

-However a good recruitment consultant will both provide a good service but also earn their fee by adding value and expertise.
-For a retained search of course you expect to get a Rolls Royce service and a whole lot more attention and greater certainty of a successful outcome!
+However a good recruitment consultant will both provide a good service and a winning candidate but also earn their fee by adding value and expertise.
+This applies to a contingent or “agency” service and for a retained search you should expect to get a Rolls Royce service and much greater certainty of a successful outcome.

 1. Same day return of calls and emails